py2exe/py2exe/README.md

 ----------------------------

 Detailed changelog is published on [GitHub](https://github.com/py2exe/py2exe/releases/).

+Version 0.11.1.0:
+- Drop support for Python 3.6
+- Fixed a bug that prevented to use the `optimize` option when `six` was in the bundle

 Version 0.11.0.1:
 - Show again relative paths in Tracebacks that happen from the frozen application